wirebits/PicoHID-CLI/README.md

 `CTRL` `SHIFT` `ALT`

 # Before...
-Write down your mnemonics and save in it txt file.
+Write down your mnemonics and save in it `.txt` file.

 # Install and Run
 1. Download or Clone the Repository.